supercam19/SMAPI-Profile-Manager/changlelog.md

 ### Additions
  - Added a file scanner to find the SMAPI executable automatically (#38)

+### Changes
+ - Added hover effects to the profile list

 ### Fixes
  - Fixed pinned profiles not sticking to the top of the list if the profile was next to another pinned profile in the sort (#35)
  - The tooltip for profile names now gets updated when the profile name is changed (#37)
+ - Fixed profile name tooltips appearing away from the profile name in some situations

 ## Update [v1.2.4] (Feb 9, 2023)
 A slightly more feature heavy update than recently, possibly the last big update until 1.3.0.